 This is probably one of the more obvious ways to view Yosemite Falls.
 As you drive along the Southside Drive past the pullouts for the Four Mile Trail and Swinging Bridge, the valley opens up and parallels a long pullout and bike path near signpost V19 (according to the Yosemite Road Guide).
 Given the size of this pullout, there's plenty of space and time to pull over here.

-If you proceed further along the Southside Drive, you can get all the way to Curry Village and Stoneman Meadow (near signpost V22).
-Here, you can see the Upper Yosemite Falls from a distance at an angle over the grassy meadow.
+If you proceed further east along the Southside Drive, you can get all the way to Curry Village and Stoneman Meadow (near signpost V22).
+Here, you can see the Upper Yosemite Falls from a distance at an angle over the easternmost of the grassy meadows in Yosemite Valley.

 View from the summit of Sentinel Dome (Difficulty: 2)

 We think the summit of Sentinel Dome is the best place to see the entirety of Yosemite Falls, including its elusive Middle Cascades.
 It's a fairly easy one-mile hike with a steep non-technical scramble (friction pitch) to make the final ascent.
-Once at the top, we could look into the ravines that would otherwise be hidden from us at other vantage points.
+Once at the top, we could look into the ravines that would otherwise be hidden from us at other more well-known vantage points throughout Yosemite Valley and its neighboring cliffs.

 The car park for this hike is along Glacier Point Road at signpost G8.